From A Wiki of Ice and Fire

 A kingsmoot gave House Hoare the Seastone Chair after the Greyiron line had been extinguished.
 However, instead of returning to the Old Way when all the kings were chosen in assembly, the Hoares kept the title hereditary as the Greyirons had done.
 Harrag Hoare is cited by Aeron Damphair as an example of a great king that was chosen through a kingsmoot.
 Possibly he was the one chosen after the end of the Greyiron line, but he could also have been a previous king from the same house.

 During the next years, the power of House Hoare would diminish and many of the conquests would be lost.
-Bear Island was lost in a wrestling match to Rodrik Stark, who gave it to the Mormonts.
+For instance, Bear Island was lost in a wrestling match to Rodrik Stark, who gave it to the Mormonts.
 The possessions of the ironborn were reduced to the Iron Isles and the coast of the Riverlands.

 In a new age of expansion, the ironborn under King Harwyn Hardhand took all of the Riverlands from the Storm Kings (who had killed the last River King 300 years before).
 Harwyn's grandson, Harren the Black, ordered the construction of Harrenhal, the greatest castle of the Seven Kingdoms, on the shores of the Gods Eye in the Riverlands, a long away from the sea.
 The construction took forty years, and was finished the day Aegon I Targaryen and his sisters landed in Westeros.
 Having seen how Kings Loren I and Mern IX had been defeated at the Field of Fire, Harren decided to remain within his castle.
 Aegon burned it with the Targaryens' dragons, incinerating Harren and his sons alive and thus ending the Hoare line.
 Harren's brother was Lord Commander of the Night's Watch at that time, but the brother kept to his vows even as his house died.
 With the extinction of the Hoares during the War of Conquest, Aegon the Conqueror allowed the ironborn to select Vickon Greyjoy of Pyke as the new Lord of the Iron Islands.
 Aegon chose Edmyn Tully of Riverrun, the first of the river lords to rebel against Harren, to replace the Hoares in the Riverlands.